SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/accepted-domains/accepted-domains.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: End User
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: c1839a5b-49f9-4c53-b247-f4e5d78efc45
-description: "Learn about the three types of accepted domains in Exchange 2016: authoritative, internal relay, and external relay."
+description: "Summary: Learn about the three types of accepted domains in Exchange 2016: authoritative, internal relay, and external relay."
 ---

 # Accepted domains in Exchange 2016

-Learn about the three types of accepted domains in Exchange 2016: authoritative, internal relay, and external relay.
+ **Summary**: Learn about the three types of accepted domains in Exchange 2016: authoritative, internal relay, and external relay.

-Accepted domains are the SMTP name spaces (also known as address spaces) that you configure in an Exchange Server 2016 organization to receive email messages.
+ *Accepted domains*  are the SMTP name spaces (also known as address spaces) that you configure in an Exchange Server 2016 organization to receive email messages.
 For example, if your company registered the domain contoso.com, and you configured a mail exchanger (MX) record in your Internet DNS for contoso.com, you need to configure contoso.com as an accepted domain in your Exchange organization to accept messages that are addressed to @contoso.com recipients.

 Accepted domains in Exchange 2016 are basically unchanged from Exchange Server 2010, and consist of the following types:

-- **Authoritative domains** Recipients (in particular, mailboxes) are configured with email addresses in these domains.
+- **Authoritative domains**: Recipients (in particular, mailboxes) are configured with email addresses in these domains.
 Exchange accepts messages that are addressed to recipients in these domains, and is responsible for generating non-delivery reports (also known as NDRs or bounce messages) for non-existent recipients.

-- **Relay domains** Exchange accepts messages that are addressed to recipients in relay domains, but isn't responsible for generating NDRs for non-existent recipients.
+- **Relay domains**: Exchange accepts messages that are addressed to recipients in relay domains, but isn't responsible for generating NDRs for non-existent recipients.
 Instead, Exchange (with additional configuration) relays the messages to messaging servers that are external to the Exchange organization.
 Relay domains can be **internal** (for domains that you control) or **external** (for domains that you don't control).

 An accepted domain can be a single domain (contoso.com) or a domain with subdomains (\*.contoso.com).
 Accepted domains are a global setting for the Exchange organization, and you can have multiple accepted domains of the same or different types.